-- 2. List of Excluded Persons.
-The Tribe agrees to incorporate the State's List of Excluded Persons (i.e., Blackbook) into the Tribe's list of barred persons. - thereafter ma tain, Minimum Internal Control Standards which are substantially consistent with or superior to the Minimum Internal Control Standards adopted by the State Gaming Control Board applicable to the comparable category of licensees for non-Tribal gaming.
+2. List of Excluded Persons.
+The Tribe agrees to incorporate the State's List of Excluded Persons (i.e., Blackbook) into the Tribe's list of barred persons.

+3. Internal Controls.
+Prior to the initiation of any gaming, the Tribe shall adopt, and thereafter maintain, Minimum Internal Control Standards which are substantially consistent with or superior to the Minimum Internal Control Standards adopted by the State Gaming Control Board applicable to the comparable category of licensees for non-Tribal gaming.
 The minimum standards adopted pursuant to this section shall be submitted to the State Gaming Control Board within thirty (30) days of their adoption by the Tribe.
-It shall be grounds for initiating the default procedures of this Compact if the Minimum Internal Control Standards adopted by the Tribe are not substantially consistent with or superior to the Minimum Internal Control Standards adopted by the State Gaming Control Board for the comparable category of licensees. - 4.
-Cash Transaction Reporting.
+It shall be grounds for initiating the default procedures of this Compact if the Minimum Internal Control Standards adopted by the Tribe are not substantially consistent with or superior to the Minimum Internal Control Standards adopted by the State Gaming Control Board for the comparable category of licensees.

+4. Cash Transaction Reporting.
 The Tribe hereby incorporates the currency transaction reporting requirements of Nevada Gaming Commission Regulation 6A as Tribal law.
-Should federal law or regulation require that the Tribe comply with the reporting requirements of the Bank Secrecy Act, the State agrees that the Tribe need not comply with Nevada Gaming Commission Regulation 6A. - 5.
-Minimum Bankroll.
+Should federal law or regulation require that the Tribe comply with the reporting requirements of the Bank Secrecy Act, the State agrees that the Tribe need not comply with Nevada Gaming Commission Regulation 6A.

+5. Minimum Bankroll.
 The Tribe shall maintain cash or cash equivalents in an amount sufficient to reasonably protect the Tribe's patrons against defaults in gaming debts owed by the Tribe.
 The amount of the minimum bankroll shall be calculated in the same manner as for a non-Tribal operation.